 An overview of the Centre Luigi Di Sarro

-The Luigi Di Sarro’s Centre of Documentation for Contemporary Artistic Research, a non-profit association that has been active in Rome since 1981, is involved in art and culture.
-The Centre, named after the artist who tragically died – at only 37 years old – in Rome on 24 February 1979 due to a fatal mistake in a turmoil period during the Italy’s “Years of Lead”, Terrorism and the enactment of the Reale Law.
-The Centre was founded by Luigi Di Sarro’s family, which continues to direct it in the spirit with which the artist always lived: utmost freedom of thought and a keen interest in all forms of experimentation.
-Since 1981 the Luigi Di Sarro Centre has promoted the works of young artists, through expositions and exchange projects.
-At the present time, the activities of the Centre of Study on contemporary art are paralleled by exhibitions and publications that investigate the past several decades, with a section devoted to the Di Sarro Archives, the artist’s works and writings, freely available to consult.
+The Centre of Documentation for Contemporary Artistic Research Luigi Di Sarro is a non-profit cultural association active in Rome since 1981 and dedicated at promotion of art and culture.
+The Centre is named after the artist who tragically died – at only 37 years old – in Rome on 24 February 1979 due to a fatal mistake in a turmoil period during the Italy’s “Years of Lead”, Terrorism and the enactment of the Reale Law.
+The Centre was founded by Luigi Di Sarro’s mother Alba Mazzei Di Sarro with the family, which continues to direct it in the spirit with which the artist always lived: utmost freedom of thought and a keen interest in all forms of experimentation.
+The focus of the activity is contemporary art.
+Since 1981 the Centre Luigi Di Sarro has promoted the works of young artists, through expositions and exchange projects.
+At the present time, the Centre Luigi Di Sarro works as a centre for art studies with a program of exhibitions and publications that investigate the past several decades and the new emergent art, with a section devoted to the Di Sarro Archive, the artist’s works collection.

 History of the Luigi Di Sarro Centre

-The Luigi Di Sarro Centre of Documentation for Contemporary Artistic Research is a non-profit association and was established in Rome in October 1981.
+The Centre of Documentation for Contemporary Artistic Research Luigi Di Sarro is a non-profit cultural association and was established in Rome in October 1981.
 As set forth in its charter, its goal is to permit free and open assessment of emerging trends in current artistic research, paying special attention to the newest generation.
 More specifically, it works through conferences, debates, informative and entertainment events, and an ongoing series of exhibitions at the Centre in Rome and other venues, often cooperating with public and private institutions in Italy and around the world.

 The Centre was established to commemorate the intense creative endeavours (ranging from painting to sculpture, graphics and photography, as well as teaching activities at the Fine Art Academies of Macerata and Roma) of Luigi Di Sarro, who died tragically in Rome in 1979.
 It was founded by the artist’s mother, Alba Mazzei Di Sarro, who dedicated her entire life to head it.
 Enrico Crispolti was one of its charters members and directed it until 1985.